saltstack/salt/doc/topics/cloud/vmware.rst

         domain
             Enter the domain to be used with the network adapter.
 If the network specified is DHCP enabled, you do not have to specify this.

+        mac
+            Enter the MAC for this network adapter.
+If not specified an address will be selected automatically.

     scsi
         Enter the SCSI controller specification here.
 If the SCSI controller doesn\'t exist,